riddopic/server-provisioning/README.md

 ### SSH Driver

-This driver will NOT provision any infrastrucute.
+This driver will NOT provision any infrastructure.
 It assumes you have already provisioned the machines and it will manipulate then to install and configure the your Chef infrastructure".

 You have to provide: